Update September 16th 2017 : I’ve released a Free Security Update/Upgrade of the Display Widgets Plugin.

 Who Knew You Can Buy Open Source Plugins!

-Around May 2017 the original Display Widgets plugin developer sold the plugin to a new developer (WordPress username @displaywidget).
+Around May 2017 the original Display Widgets plugin developer sold the plugin for $15,000 to a new developer (WordPress username @displaywidget).

 In June 2017 the new developer released an update (version 2.6.0) of the Display Widgets plugin and it’s version 2.6.* of the plugin I’ll be reviewing (nothing major wrong with the old v2.05 code).